danielenapo/AI_unibo/Obsidian Uni/Unsupervised learning/Clustering/K-Means.md

 ## Pros and Cons
 - It's **very efficient**, almost linear to data size

 - requires K
 - sensitive to outliers
+- very sensitive to initial assignment of centers (several tries are needed)
 - doesen't deal with noise
-- not applicable to non-convex clusters
+- not applicable to non-convex clusters (for that there's [[Density based Clustering]])